Why are your stats wrong?

 Why don’t you have stats for Team X?

-2015 is our first full year charting statistics.
 We’re gradually building our database of teams, but it will take some time for us to have data for all FBS teams available.
 If you’re interested in helping us grow you can join our team.

 When will Team X be updated?

 Our goal this season is to have all the team’s we’re charting complete by Tuesday night.
-But we won’t publish anything until it’s been thoroughly check over and we’re confident in our numbers.
+But we won’t publish anything until it’s been thoroughly checked over and we’re confident in our numbers.
 This occasionally leads to delays.
 We want to get you the stats as fast as possible, but accuracy is our No. 1 goal, so we’d rather take a little longer and get the stats correct.